Corvo Attano: Appearances

-At the beginning of the first game, the player is introduced to Corvo serving as a body guard, known as Lord Protector, for the character, Jessamine, who is Empress of the game's fictional monarchy.
-When the empress is assassinated, Corvo is blamed for her murder, making him ostensibly, the first Royal Protector in history to do so.
-He is imprisoned and tortured for six months, before escaping.
-The plot of the game proceeds with Corvo a "wanted exile, hunted by those who arranged the regicide".
+Corvo first appears in the 2012 video game Dishonored.
+At the beginning of the game, he serves as the bodyguard of a character named Jessamine, the Empress of the game's fictional monarchy.
+When the empress is assassinated, Corvo is blamed for her murder.
+He is imprisoned and tortured for six months before escaping and becoming wanted and hunted by the people who assassinated Jessamine.
+He is accompanied by his daughter, Emily Kaldwin.